Campsites near Northumberland National Park

 would recommend

-Luxury ensuite pods with lake views and fire pits in the North Pennines near Hadrian's Wall.
-Dog friendly.
+Luxury ensuite pods with lake views, and some with optional hot tubs.
+In the North Pennines near Hadrian's Wall.

 KMF Camping, Kirkharle, Newcastle Upon Tyne, NorthumberlandPlaceholder image